 - Ice packs not being used must be disposed of prior to entering the dining room.

-- Keep in mind that seating is limited and someone may be waiting for your seat.
+- Seating is limited and someone may be waiting for your seat when dining in is possible.

 - Entrance to the dining room will remain at the Cashier station in the lobby.
 To keep a mostly one-way traffic flow, students will exit using the outside doors in the back of the dining room.